-- (c) Project Expenditures The costs of goods and services that are identifiable for indirect costs are allocated to projects as described in Note 10.
+- (c) Revenue Recognition Intergovernmental revenues, consisting primarily of federal, state, local and other grants for the purpose of funding specific expenditures, are recognized when earned.
+Contributions of the member governments are based on population and are assessed annually.
+The Commission recognizes a liability for funds received in excess of project expenditures. - (d) Project Expenditures The costs of goods and services that are identifiable for indirect costs are allocated to projects as described in Note 11.
 Personnel costs for Commission employees, including overtime and compensatory time, are direct charges to the appropriate projects.
-Expenses for paid leave and fringe benefits are allocated to projects as described in Notes 10 and 11. - (d) Concentrations of Credit and Market Risk Financial instruments that potentially expose the Organization to concentrations of credit and market risk consist primarily of cash equivalents and investments.
+Expenses for paid leave and fringe benefits are allocated to projects as described in Notes 10 and 12. - (e) Concentrations of Credit and Market Risk Financial instruments that potentially expose the Organization to concentrations of credit and market risk consist primarily of cash equivalents and investments.
 Cash equivalents are maintained at high-quality financial institutions which, at times, may exceed federally insured limits.
 Credit exposure is limited to any one institution.
-The Commission has not experienced any losses on its cash equivalents. - (e) Cash and Cash Equivalents Cash and cash equivalents include investments in highly liquid debt instruments with a maturity of three months or less, excluding amounts whose use is limited by the Commission's Board designation or other arrangements under trust agreements with third-party payers. - (f) Accounts Receivable Accounts receivable are reported at their gross value when earned as the underlying exchange transaction occurs.
+The Commission has not experienced any losses on its cash equivalents. - (f) Cash and Cash Equivalents Cash and cash equivalents include investments in highly liquid debt instruments with a maturity of three months or less, excluding amounts whose use is limited by the Commission's Board designation or other arrangements under trust agreements with third-party payers. - (g) Accounts Receivable Accounts receivable are reported at their gross value when earned as the underlying exchange transaction occurs.
 Receivables related to non-exchange transactions are recognized when their eligibility requirements have been met.
 Receivables are reduced by the estimated portion that is expected to be uncollectible.
 This estimate is made based on collection history and current information regarding the credit worthiness of the debtors.
 When continued collection activity results in receipts of amounts previously written off, revenue is recognized for the amount collected.
-Management considers all of the receivables collectible at June 30, 2020, and no allowance for doubtful accounts has been provided.
-Concentration of credit risk with respect to accounts receivable is limited due to the number of grantors, man of which are federal government grants. - (g) Employee Leave Benefits Commission policy allows employees to accumulate unused vacation leave up to certain maximum hours.
+Management considers all of the receivables collectible at June 30, 2021, and no allowance for doubtful accounts has been provided.
+Concentration of credit risk with respect to accounts receivable is limited due to the number of grantors, man of which are federal government grants. - (h) Employee Leave Benefits Commission policy allows employees to accumulate unused vacation leave up to certain maximum hours.
 Commission employees earn from twelve to eighteen vacation days a year, depending on the length of their employment.
 Annual leave may be carried over from one fiscal year to the next, subject to certain limitations.
-The liability for accrued vacation is \$38,838 as of June 30, 2020. - All employees receive fifteen sick days a year.
+The liability for accrued vacation is \$40,921 as of June 30, 2021.

+All employees receive fifteen sick days a year.
 Sick leave may be carried over from one fiscal year to the next.
 Upon termination or retirement, employees with five or more years of continuous salaried service may receive up to 25% of their unused sick leave balances up to a maximum of \$5,000.
-The liability for accrued sick leave is \$8,370 as of June 30, 2020. - (h) Management Estimates The presentation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+The liability for accrued sick leave is \$9,735 as of June 30, 2021.